MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/use-command-designer.md

 Unlike classic commands, modern commands are only displayed within the app you're editing.
 This prevents unwanted cross pollination within other apps as well as better runtime performance.

-The first time command designer is opened for an app, you'll see a prompt to either use **JavaScript** only or **Power Fx**.
+The first time command designer is opened for an app, a prompt to either use **JavaScript** only or **Power Fx** is displayed.
 Selecting Power Fx also allows you to use JavaScript if desired.
 Selecting **Power Fx** in the dialog will create a command component library to store **Power Fx** formulas.

 1. [Open the command designer to edit a command bar](#open-the-command-designer-to-edit-a-command-bar), and then select **+ New Command**.
    :::image type="content" source="media/commanddesigner-new.png" alt-text="Create a new command":::